squiffy/Masochist/README.md

   - IP filters
   - VFS prodding
   - General kernel hooking

 Masochist is currently compatible with 64-bit OS X machines (I think).
 I've only tested this on 10.10.
 If anyone is brave enough to try it on their system, I would be very grateful.

 ### Version
 0.1

 ### Usage

-Currently, Masochist is a kernel extention itself.
-Eventually,  it will be a standalone library.
-However, the current state provides a nice test bed for the early stages of development.

-Use Xcode to compile the template.
-Change target settings if needed.
+To use this code, please import these files into your kernel extension project in Xcode.
+Then, import the headers that you need to use.
+Do not forget to call libmasochist_init() and update SLIDE.

 Once built, run these commands to load the kernel extension